Send the link below via email or IMCopy

 2) France's confidence as a powerful nation was shattered by German occupation, which had led to a resurgence of a demand for 'the real', a broken reality.

-Jump cuts: a non-realistic edit, usually a section of a continuous shot that is removed unexpectedly, illogically.
+Jump cuts: a non-realistic edit, usually a section of a continuous shot that is removed unexpectedly, illogically, which disrupts the smooth flow of time.

 Shooting on location